Is Your Member Segmentation Strategy Wrong?

 Career-stage segmentation does not work because it doesn’t tell you how to treat people differently to get the best response – It is not actionable.

-What you need to know are the ways your audience is different, which often falls into two distinct categories: what interests them and their relationship with you.
+What you need to know is how your audience is different, which often falls into two distinct categories: what interests them and their relationship with you.

 Segmenting By Interests